okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/request-user-consent/main/index.md

     For the [Authorization Code flow](/docs/concepts/oauth-openid/#authorization-code-flow), the response type is `code`.
 You can exchange an authorization code for an ID token and/or an access token using the `/token` endpoint.

 1. Click **Save**.
-1. To enable consent for the [scopes](/docs/reference/api/authorization-servers/#create-a-scope) that you want to require consent for, select **Security** and then **API**.
+1. To enable consent for the [scopes](/docs/reference/api/authorization-servers/#create-a-scope) that you want to require consent for, from the left navigation select **Security** and then **API**.
 1. On the **Authorization Servers** tab, select **default** (custom authorization server) in the table.
-In this example, we are enabling consent for the default custom authorization server scopes.
+In this example, we are enabling consent for a default custom authorization server scope.
 1. Select the **Scopes** tab.
 1. Click the edit icon for the **phone** scope.
 The Edit Scope dialog appears.
 1. For this use case example, select **Required**.
 The options available include:

     * **Not required**: Indicates that the user isn't required to grant the app access to the information (scope).
     * **Optional**: Indicates that the user can skip granting the app access to the information (scope).
-The scope is excluded from the request to the `/authorize` endpoint.
+The scope is excluded from the authorization request.
 If a user skips this scope, the next time that they sign in, Okta doesn't prompt them for the skipped scope.
 If you later make the scope required for the app, include `prompt=consent` in the request, and the user is prompted to grant the app access to that scope.

     > **Note:** When you include `prompt=consent` in the authorization request, the user is prompted for all consent enabled scopes.
 This includes scopes that are required and optional, even if the user has already given consent.